UiPath-Services/CredentialStorePlugins/OneIdentitySafeguard.SecureStore/README.md

 # Introduction
 The SafeguardSecureStore plugin is created to integrate UiPath with One Identity Safeguard for Privileged Passwords (SPP).
 This is a read-only plugin implementing the following use-cases:
-* Get Robot credentials from SPP by api-key or by AccountName@[AssetName|AssetNetworkAddress|DomainName]
+* Get Robot credentials from SPP by api-key or by DomainName\AccountName
 * Get Asset credentials from SPP by api-key or by AccountName@[AssetName|AssetNetworkAddress|DomainName] The plugin is based on OneIdentity.SafeguardDotNet 6.8.2